Everything you need to know about building your pilot career in iFly Schedules

 Tip: Keep landings smooth (under 500 FPM) and avoid aggressive maneuvers to stay strike-free!

 Spend your hard-earned salary on items that help manage fatigue, safety strikes, and sick days.
-The shop is organized into three categories, each with a daily purchase limit — you can buy one item per category per day (resets at 0000Z).
+Each item has its own independent cooldown — purchasing one item does not lock out others.

 Combat fatigue with these options: